Above: Sights from the Howard Homecoming 100th Anniversary Fashion Show

 Designers fused cultural heritage with avant-garde concepts.
 Each segment of the show explored the utopian and dystopian sides of Afrofuturism, focusing on the themes of Light and Dark.
 The Light segment featured luminous fabrics and sleek designs, while the Dark segment showcased bold, experimental looks, underscoring Howard University’s influence on the future.

 The show kicked off with an introduction to Afropunk fashion.
 Platinum, fur, and leather.
-The music during this segment featured a blend of hip hop infused with rock, with tracks like Megan Thee Stallions “Cobra” rock remix and Rico Nasty’s signature punk influence. the music selections perfectly matched each segment.
+The music during this segment featured a blend of hip hop infused with rock, with tracks like Megan Thee Stallions “Cobra” rock remix and Rico Nasty’s signature punk influence.
+The music selections perfectly matched each segment.

 The second segment, “Jordan Afro Streetwear,” spotlighted a collaboration between Howard University and the Jordan Brand, with models sporting modern streetwear accented with Jordan references.
 Midway through, rappers Monaleo and Stunna 4 Vegas surprised the audience with an energetic performance that had students out of their seats, cheering and dancing along.